ShaojieJiang/FACE/README.md

-# FACE
+# Intro

+Frequency-Aware Cross-Entropy (FACE) is a simple yet effective algorithm that helps to improve the response diversity of Seq2Seq-based chatbots.
+The main idea is to assign token frequency-based weights to cross-entropy loss function, so as to suppress meaningless high-frequency tokens, which we believe to have caused generic responses like _"I don't know"_.
+Read our [paper](https://arxiv.org/abs/1902.09191) for more details.

-This repo contains the official implementation of the models proposed in paper **Improving Neural Response Diversity with Frequency-Aware Cross-Entropy Loss**, together with the data used for experiments.
+This repo contains the official implementation of the models proposed in paper **Improving Neural Response Diversity with Frequency-Aware Cross-Entropy Loss**, together with the data we used for experiments.

 ## Requirements